marleeeeeey/turret_commander/README.md

 - Player can also move around the map to help turrets and attack enemies.
 - Player can damage enemies by being close to them.

+## Controls

+- Gamepad (preferred)
+  - Left stick - move the player.
+  - A - place a turret.
+  - X - shoot.
+  - Start - pause the game.
+- Keyboard:
+  - W, A, S, D - move the player.
+  - Space - place a turret.
+  - Enter - shoot.
+  - Esc - pause the game.

 ## Gameplay details

 - The player controls the hero.